shl225/paml-final/README.md

 2.)
 Run `pnpm install` or `npm install` for packages to be installed.
 We use React for visual frontend and Streamlit API for model inference.

 3.)
-Run `pip install -r backend/requirements.txt`.
-You may need to create a virtual environment with `venv` first.
+Run `pip install -r backend/requirements.txt` to install the necessary libraries.

 4.)
 Run `pnpm dev` or `npm run dev` to run the webserver.
 It will automatically use the checkpointed GBDT model joblib in `models/`.